the1lab/1lab/src/Cat/Displayed/BeckChevalley.lagda.md

 -->

 Now, fix some $B' : \cE_{B}$.
-We can form the following immortal pentagonal diagram by repeatedly performing taking lifts of $B'$ and applying various universal properties.
+We can form the following immortal pentagonal diagram by repeatedly taking lifts of $B'$ and applying various universal properties.

 ~~~{.quiver}